 Throughout the years, pets have moved their way into our hearts and become part of the family.
 This bond, shared between pets and their owners, is why leaving your pet behind when we travel has become so difficult.
-With many of us needing service or emotional support animals by our side, airlines have become more open to allowing our beloved animals on board with us.
+With many of us needing service or emotional support animals by our side, and 37% of pet owners taking their pets while traveling, airlines have become more open to allowing our beloved animals on board with us.
 The big question is, how safe is it for our animals on board?

 With more and more animals taking flight, airlines are making things much better for both pets and owners, but they are also narrowing the scope on animals they will allow.
 Take a look at these statistics for this year and see how common it is for animals to fly and learn more about the safety involved.

 The 10 Statistics on Shipping Your Pet by Air